 16342 PRIVATE JOHN HENRY POPE 9TH BATTALION NORTH STAFFORDSHIRE REGIMENT.

-John Henry Pope was born in Hanley, Staffordshire 4th February 1890 to parents John Pope born 1865 at Hanley, Staffordshire and Jane nee Morris born 1872 in Flintshire, Wales.
+John Henry Pope was born in Hanley, Staffordshire, on 4th February 1890 to parents John Pope, born 1865 at Hanley, Staffordshire, and Jane nee Morris, born 1872 in Flintshire, Wales.
 John and Jane were married at Northwood Holy Trinity Church on the 1st December 1889.
-They would go on to have 2 children, John Henry and Robert William born 24.01.1891 at Hanley.
+They would go on to have 2 children, John Henry and Robert William, born on 24.01.1891 at Hanley.

-The Census of 1891 shows that John Henry Pope is a 14 month old living with his parents at 31 Meadow Street, Hanley.
-His father John is a 25 year old Potters Sagger Maker, his mother Jane a 19 year old Potters Transferrer and Robert William is only 10 weeks old.
-Also living with them were Jane's parents John Morgan Morris (55) Coal Miner born in Flintshire and Sarah Morris (51) born Flintshire.
+The Census of 1891 shows that John Henry Pope is a 14-month-old living with his parents at 31 Meadow Street, Hanley.
+His father, John, is a 25-year-old Potter's Sagger Maker, his mother, Jane, a 19-year-old Potter's Transferrer, and Robert William is only 10 weeks old.
+Also living with them were Jane's parents, John Morgan Morris (55), a coal miner born in Flintshire, and Sarah Morris (51), born in Flintshire.

 The 1911 Census shows that the family moved to 166 Back High Street, Hanley.
-Mary Ann Pope now aged 72.
-John Henry Pope is a 24 year old Potters Sagger Maker, Robert William Pope is a 23 year old Potters Sagger Maker.
-Uncle Henry is a 41 year old Potters Sagger Maker.
-Aunt Lydia (30) is now Lydia Leigh having married Albert Leigh in 1901, working as a Charwoman and has 2 children Annie Leigh aged 7 and Harry Leigh aged 1.
+Mary Ann Pope is now aged 72.
+John Henry Pope is a 24-year-old Potter's Sagger Maker, and Robert William Pope is a 23-year-old Potter's Sagger Maker.
+Uncle Henry is a 41-year-old potter's sagger maker.
+Aunt Lydia (30) is now Lydia Leigh, having married Albert Leigh in 1901, working as a Charwoman and has 2 children, Annie Leigh, aged 7, and Harry Leigh, aged 1.

-John Henry Pope enlisted to the North Staffordshire Regiment on the 7th January 1915.
-His WW1 service papers survive and tell us that he is described as a 24 year old, 5’7” tall with a 36.5” chest with 3” expansion.
-His trade is that of Sanitary Placer and his address is 38 Clarence Street, Longport, Staffordshire and is married to Lydia Mary nee Broadhurst and has 2 children Samuel born 26th July 1912 at Longport and Sarah Ann born 30th January 1915 at Burslem.
+John Henry Pope enlisted in the North Staffordshire Regiment on the 7th January 1915.
+His WW1 service papers survive and tell us that he is described as a 24-year-old, 5’7” tall, with a 36.5” chest with 3” expansion.
+His trade is that of Sanitary Placer, and his address is 38 Clarence Street, Longport, Staffordshire, and he is married to Lydia Mary nee Broadhurst and has 2 children, Samuel born 26th July 1912 at Longport and Sarah Ann born 30th January 1915 at Burslem.

-On the 26th January 1915 he was posted into the 9th Battalion of the North Staffordshire Regiment, a pioneer battalion and on the 28th July 1915 he was sent to the Western Front in France.
-The next we know of John's service is the report of his death which occurred on the 26th April 1917.
+On the 26th January 1915, he was posted to the 9th Battalion of the North Staffordshire Regiment, a pioneer battalion, and on the 28th July 1915, he was sent to the Western Front in France.
+The next we know of John's service is the report of his death, which occurred on the 26th April 1917.
 He was initially reported missing but confirmed killed in action that same day.
-Unfortunately the war diary for the period 24th - 26th April 1917 is missing but we can see from the previous days they are in the area of Arras repairing trenches after the second battle of the Scarp which took place from the 23rd-24th April 1917.
+Unfortunately, the war diary for the period 24th - 26th April 1917 is missing, but we can see from the previous days that they are in the area of Arras repairing trenches after the second battle of the Scarpe, which took place from the 23rd-24th April 1917.

 A report in the Staffordshire Sentinel dated 28th May 1917 informs John's wife that he is missing in action.